We hold our 9th Stonehenge Summer Solstice Festival on 18th - 21st June 2017 with sunrise at 4.15am on 21st June

 Our Solstice Festival is the one and only camping and live music event within the vicinity of Stonehenge during the Summer Solstice.

 We have created an increasingly popular annual four day mini-festival with a wonderful vibe for those wishing to peacefully celebrate the Solstice season in the relaxed and magical atmosphere of Salisbury Plain itself.
-We grow every year and our live entertainment is becoming increasingly well known throughout the area for its inspirational range of artists and for representing the best of our local talent, as well as playing host to several niche international acts who go on to Glastonbury to perform during the following week.
+We grow every year and our live entertainment is becoming increasingly well known throughout the area for its inspirational range of artists and for representing the best of our local talent, as well as playing host to niche international acts who go on to Glastonbury to perform during the following week.

 We offer a central hub of entertainment at our Events Barn, from early afternoon each day through until late.